-- 1. Electrical portion of plans shall include a note to reference Mechanical Pages for Electrical requirements, equipment and circuitry. - 2.
-All conduit systems installed in concrete (this does not include lite weight roof concrete see Re-Roofing Section) and underground shall be PVC. - 3.
+- Electrical portion of plans shall include a note to reference Mechanical Pages for Electrical requirements, equipment and circuitry. - 2.
+All conduit systems installed in concrete (this does not include lite weight roof concrete see Re- Roofing Section) and underground shall be PVC. - 3.
 Old, used, and not salvaged fluorescent lamps and ballasts shall be disposed of properly and in accordance to current and applicable environmental regulations. - 4.
 All bends of 60° or greater in concrete (including lite weight roof concrete) or underground installations shall be wrapped/plastic coated RIGID METAL CONDUIT. - 5.
-All underground raceways shall have a warning tape placed at least 6" above conduit. - PVC conduit shall not be used in exposed locations, regardless of interior or exterior EMT, IMC, or rigid metal conduit shall be used for exposed locations. - 7.
+All underground raceways shall have a warning tape placed at least 6" above conduit.

+- 6. PVC conduit shall not be used in exposed locations, regardless of interior or exterior EMT, IMC, or rigid metal conduit shall be used for exposed locations. - 7.
 For exterior or damp/wet locations, metallic core sealtight flex shall be used, with metallic fittings.
 No plastic fittings or flex. - 8.
-No aluminum flexible conduit shall be used, steel flex only. - 9.
-Type ENT Raceway Systems are strictly prohibited on any APS Project. - 10.
-MC Cable only #12 minimum NO AC CABLE! - 11.
+Type ENT Raceway Systems are strictly prohibited on any APS Project. - 9.
+No aluminum flexible conduit (AC Cable) shall be used, steel flex only (MC Cable). #12 conductor minimum. - 10.
 Flex/MC Cable runs shall be used for light fixture whips, where EMT rigid conduit is not practical, and for vibration producing equipment.
-Flex/Mc Cable runs must be kept to a minimum length and it is not intended to be used in place of rigid/EMT conduit wiring methods. - 12.
-EMT fittings shall be compression type NO SET SCREW FITTINGS! - 13.
+Flex/Mc Cable runs must be kept to a minimum length and it is not intended to be used in place of rigid/EMT conduit wiring methods. - 11.
+EMT fittings shall be compression type NO SET SCREW FITTINGS! - 12.
 Crimp type "Quick Connect" style wire connectors shall not be used on any branch lighting or power circuits.
-Wire nuts shall be used for branch circuit terminations and splices. - All exterior disconnects, panels 100 AMPS and over, J-Boxes shall be rated NEMA 3 Gasketed or NEMA 4 Enclosures. - 15.
-All flush-in-grade Quazite J-Boxes shall have traffic rated covers with tamper resistant cover assemblies. - 16.
-Roof top conduit installation shall use Rigid, or IMC. - 17.
-All empty underground conduits shall contain a tracer wire or magnetic tape for future location and line spotting efforts. - 18.
-Design Enlarged Plans (1/4" scale) for Kitchens, Electrical Rooms, Mechanical Rooms, or other spaces where 1/8" scale is too small to show electrical design information. - 19.
-No conduit runs underneath boilers - 20.
-Coordinate with Architect for special architectural equipment requiring power and special wiring: - Design power for motorized doors at ADA doors. - b.
-At emergency egress doors, design power and controls for door power supplies and interlocks with the fire alarm systems and/or security alarm system. - Design power and control for electrically operated doors (garage door types). - 21.
-Design power and controls for electrical hardware (electro-magnetic type) for entrance to secured areas controlled from an interior space. - 22.
-Kitchens: - a.
-Identify electrical characteristics of all kitchen equipment on the Enlarged Kitchen Plans.
+Wire nuts shall be used for branch circuit terminations and splices. - 13.
+All exterior disconnects, panels 100 AMPS and over, J-Boxes shall be rated NEMA 3 Gasketed or NEMA 4 Enclosures. - 14.
+All flush-in-grade Quazite J-Boxes shall have traffic rated covers with tamper resistant cover assemblies. - 15.
+Roof top conduit installation shall use Rigid, or IMC. - 16.
+All empty underground conduits shall contain a tracer wire or magnetic tape for future location and line spotting efforts. - 17.
+Design Enlarged Plans (1/4" scale) for Kitchens, Electrical Rooms, Mechanical Rooms, or other spaces where 1/8" scale is too small to show electrical design information.